 After understanding the dynamics of his own childhood confusion, Trent wondered what sat on the other side for women.
 If a close relationship with his father was crucial for his ability to bond with a woman, what kind of relationship would a woman need to have with her parents so that she could have the best chance of succeeding with a partner?

 What type of woman would make a good partner?

-Here’s the bottom line: Look for a woman who genuinely adores her mother.
+Here’s the bottom line: Look for a woman who can receive her mother’s love.
 If she has remained trusting and vulnerable to her mother’s love, if she delights in receiving her mother’s tenderness and care, she will receive similarly from you.
 Your relationship will also be strengthened if her mother and father—whether they stayed together or not—demonstrated care and respect for one another.
 Now let’s turn the tables.